Kyriosity/read-write/readme+/dev/software-design.md

 - partitioning (data, model, presentation, UI, biz logic),
 - use of libraries, frameworks, and external services,
 - planned audience and computing capacity,
-- visualization, storing of modeling artifacts (at least UML sketches on whiteboards).
+- visualization, modeling artifact storage (at least UML sketches on whiteboards).

 and are **not**: